Real World: Skeletons: Employment

 Beginning in the 28th season, certain jobs in the area were approved by production that the cast had the liberty to apply for independently if desired.
-This season, the entire cast worked in groups of two or three as bartenders, bar backs, and waiters at three Chicago bars and nightclubs: Vincenzo’s Sports Tavern, Old Fifth, and Red Kiva.
+This season, the entire cast worked in groups of two or three as bartenders, barbacks, and waiters at three Chicago bars and nightclubs: Vincenzo’s Sports Tavern, Old Fifth, and Red Kiva.
 Red Kiva was located next door to the cast residence before being demolished in 2019.

-The residence
+Residence

 During shooting, the cast lived at 1100 W. Randolph Street in the West Loop neighborhood, the location of Bon V, a former nightclub.
 The property was demolished in late September 2019 along with the cast's workplace Red Kiva.

 Cast

-The season started off with seven roommates, and then the cast was joined at different points by eleven additional guests, who each were chosen to visits for a week.
+The season started off with seven roommates, and then the cast was joined at different points by eleven additional guests, who each were chosen to visit for a week.
 The additional guests are Skeletons, people who have unresolved issues with the originals at the moment relating to family, romance, work, and socialization, but they are not officially part of the cast.